xiaoxiaoxh/vr-teleoperation/README.md

     ```bash
     make teleop.post_process
     ```
-   > The post-processing can be run on the host machine.
-For better performance, install PyTorch3D with CUDA support and enable CUDA when calling PyTorch3D functions in [post_process_data.py](post_process_data.py).

 ## Troubleshooting
 1. If the camera is not detected, try to remove the container by executing `make docker.remove`, replug the camera, and execute `make docker.run` again.